 What public transportation?
 And what traffic?

 Huntsville is quite the anomaly in one regard: virtually all residents (97 percent) commute to work via car each morning, yet traffic is practically nonexistent.
 Parking is rarely a problem, either, and commuters average a meager 18-minute drive to work each morning.
-Apparently all it takes is a city full of rocket scientists to figure out how to avoid rush hour gridlock.

 Unfortunately, public transportation is simply impractical in Huntsville, where shopping centers, banks, restaurants, and offices are so spread out that your only viable option is the good ole’ gas guzzler.
 Many parts of town lack adequate sidewalks as well, so plan your running routes accordingly.